BarbaraV/gridlod-nonlinear-helmholtz/README.md

 ```
 python run_exp2.py
 ```
-for the experiments of Section 4.2 (produces Figures 4.3 and 4.4 and prints the mentioned percentages on screen)
+for the experiments of Section 4.2 (produces Figures 4.3 and 4.4 and prints the mentioned percentages on screen).
+Note that this will take some time because the three methods are computed one after the other and the possible parallelization of the code is not exploited.
+Alternatively, you can follow the instructions in the files and run the code with the proposed adapted parameters for a qualitative illustration.

-If you only want to see the error plots, you just have to run
+If you only want to see the error plots for the experiments in the paper, you just have to run

 ```
 python plot.py